-HTML supports boolean attributes such as checked
+HTML supports boolean attributes

 and disabled